Graphixa/FontGet/refactor.md

 - [ ] **Add `export` command** - Export installed fonts/collections
   - [ ] Support export by family, source, or all
   - [ ] Output manifest (JSON) with versions and variants
+  - [ ] Exclude fonts like system fonts or non fontget fonts maybe only;
+    - [ ] Export only installed by fontget (some way to track this??
+Dicuss); or
+    - [ ] Export fonts that match the current sources that are available???
+(Needs discussion)
   - [ ] Include file copy option and dry-run mode
   - [ ] Integrate with verbose/debug output and UI styles
 - [ ] **Add `import` command** - Import fonts from an export manifest